renosto1/renosto/README.md

 #### House Plants Classes

 Application that uses inheritance and 3 classes (a superclass, a subclass and an app class) that implements an object of the subclass.
-For instance: House Plant > Orchid > specific plant objetct.
+For instance: House Plant > Orchid > specific plant object.
 Exercise to understand Java syntax, classes, superclass, subclass, composition, inheritance, objects.
 <br>
 <br>

 #### Largest Number from Array

-Application generates a randon array of numbers and chooses the largest number from that array.
+Application generates a random array of numbers and chooses the largest number from that array.
 Basic exercise to understand Java syntax, arrays, for loop, Math.random class, util.Arrays utility class, objects, instantiable classes.
 <br>
 <br>